 With Christmas coming, your children may be invited to bring food for their class Holiday party.
 You could be asked to bring something specific, or the teacher could leave it up for you to decide.
 Chances are you’ll only find out about it the night before!
-We have compiled 30 great Christmas party snacks that your kids will be proud to bring to their class.
+We have compiled 30 great Christmas party snack recipes that your kids will be proud to bring to their class.
 The best part is they all can be made very quickly, so they’re great for those rushed school nights.

 These crackers are made with cheese and whole wheat flour and are packed with a ton of flavor.
 They taste just like goldfish crackers, but you know exactly what’s inside these.
 Use holiday-themed cookie cutters to make these even more festive.